Adejumok/ArtSalesSystem/README.md

 # Art Sales System
-This is a Java/Maven/Spring Boot (version 2.7.2) application for art work sales as well as provide other services like inventory and security.
+This is a Java/Maven/Spring Boot(version 2.7.2) application for art work sales.
+It also provide other services like inventory and security.

 ## Table of Contents